cydrobolt/kyanite/README.md

 kyanite
 =======

 #####A server-side analytics app for PHP.
 Minimalistic, hackable, and lightweight.
-Kyanite is based off of a previous project, HTrack.
+Kyanite is replacing one of my previous projects, HTrack.

 ####Features: